The Creation

 pain and work

 From our very limited human point of view, it is difficult to comprehend how the unpleasant and difficult conditions in this world could have been planned by God, from the beginning, to be this way.
 The belief of many is that such adverse circumstances could not have existed prior to Adam and Eve’s sin, and that God’s so-called “perfect” Creation was ruined by human rebellion and sin.

 As a result, such things as “pain” and “work” are not recognized, by many, to have been present in the world prior to humankind’s original sin.

-Pertaining to pain, however, it is written that Eve’s pain in childbearing would be greatly increased (Genesis 3:16a), indicating that there already would have been some pain experienced in childbirth, even without sin.
+Pertaining to pain, though, it is written that Eve’s pain in childbearing would be greatly increased (Genesis 3:16a), indicating that there already would have been some pain experienced in childbirth, even without Eve having sinned.

 As for work, it is written that God put the first man, Adam, into the Garden of Eden “to work it and take care of it” (Genesis 2:15).
 All work involves entropy (the transference of energy from one locality to another), which has been an integral part of this universe and earth since the beginning of all things.
 Entropy would have been part of even simple tasks done by Adam’s body, such as breathing, talking, walking, chewing, and digesting food.
 Without entropy that increases, no living thing—including any plant or animal existing prior to the creation of Adam—would have been able to process the energy necessary to do even the tiniest amount of work.